 Yes, patients can experience a variety of side effects such as shallow breathing, confusion, weakness, loss of coordination, blurred vision and/or speech, liver problems, nausea, vomiting, loss of appetite, and others.

-If Suboxone Is Addictive?
+If Opioid Treatment Is Addictive?
 Am I Trading One Addiction For Another?

 When suboxone treatment is successful, the patient stops experiencing withdrawal symptoms, but also stops experiencing cravings and the loss of control over behavior associated with addiction.
 The patient ultimately will no longer be physically dependent on opioids, and can eventually be weaned off suboxone to become entirely drug-free.